This article is loosely based on a talk given to a meeting of the

 find that this rather simplistic view of the matter doesn't

-correspond to what actually obtains.
-Different teachers of
+correspond to reality.
+Different teachers of acupuncture have quite

 A. Traditional methods